The Pilates Nook Gets to the Core

 An East Village fitness studio opens for renewed bodies and minds

 Rowena Villanueva found the perfect East Village location and suddenly her dream of owning her own Pilates studio gained momentum.
 With the help of her friend and interior architect, Sarah Engelke, they pulled together the brand from floor plans to logos and color palettes.
-Next, they posted their project to Sweeten, a free service that would match them to the right contractor, setting the remodel into motion.
+Next, they posted their pilates studio renovation to Sweeten, a free service that would match them to the right contractor, setting the remodel into motion.
 In a quick turnaround, the space transformed with newly-laid heated floors, white painted brick, and a custom-built window seat.
 Everything has its place with weights, yoga mats, and reformers ready to realign New Yorkers one by one.

 LOCATION: 441 East 12th Street, Manhattan, New York